 We’ll start at sunrise by heading out to relive a striking historical event at the World War II Valor in the Pacific Monument and USS Arizona Memorial.
 In this quietly moving place, you’ll experience the tragedy and heroism associated with the surprise attack by Imperial Japan that propelled America into World War II.

 - Security restrictions at Pearl Harbor will be enforced.
 Please do not bring large bags or anything that could offer concealment.
+No IPad cases and clutch wallets allowed.
+Wallet must be the size of a regular size cell phone.
 Storage is available at Pearl Harbor for $4.00 per bag.

 - Dress comfortably, but please remember that shirts and shoes are required on the USS Arizona Memorial; swimsuits not permitted.
 High heels, dresses and skirts not recommended.

 - Guide reserves right to adjust route for maximum visitor enjoyment and safety.

 - Be ready for spur-of- the-moment stops, unexpected views and special sightseeing along the way!

 - NOTE: DUE TO UNFORESEEN CIRCUMSTANCES BEYOND OUR CONTROL, THE NAVY MAY SUSPEND BOAT OPERATIONS TO THE USS ARIZONA MEMORIAL AT ANY TIME.
 IN SUCH CASES, THERE WILL BE NO REFUNDS.
 YOU CAN STILL ENJOY USS ARIZONA EXHIBITS, VISITOR’S CENTER AND PARK MONUMENTS.